-Beyond the Barre: This class highlights the best of Pilates and Barre and is choreographed to music to challenge your whole body with center floor core moves and using light hand weights.
+Barre: This class highlights the best of Pilates and Barre and is choreographed to music to challenge your whole body with center floor core moves and using light hand weights.
 With Caroline’s long time Pilates background and instruction she naturally brings practical application and focused awareness of working from your center.
 This workout can be intense!
 You are encouraged to join no matter your skill or fitness level as you can work within your own range of motion.

 Yin/Restorative: This class combines yin stretches with restorative poses for a deeply relaxing class.

 T3: Cardio, Strength & Yoga.
 A class that combines all three disciplines into one format.
 Uses the science of periodization, a type of training that many pro, Olympians, and collegiate level athletes have been using for decades to stay in the game, avoiding injuries and over-training.
 Over the course of six weeks, we cycle through the following three phases.
 Phase 1 has an emphasis on endurance, balance & stabilization.
 Phase 2 advances to strength.
 Phase 3 is a power focus, moving rapidly with grace & precision.